QuangHPV/dl-week-2025/README.md

 - **POST /get_links/**: Gets relevant sources for a given text
   - Request body: `{"text": "Text to find sources for"}`
   - Response: `{"result": "List of sources with titles and URLs"}`

+### Relevant source searching

+Our system employs a dual-approach strategy for finding relevant sources to verify information:

+1. **Google Search Integration**: Using the Google Custom Search API, we:

+   - Generate optimized search queries based on the claim using LLM-powered query formulation
+   - Extract key claims from user statements to create targeted search queries
+   - Retrieve multiple search results for comprehensive coverage
+   - Process and analyze search results to extract relevant information

+2. **Perplexity API Integration**: As an alternative search method, we:
+   - Leverage Perplexity's AI-powered search capabilities
+   - Request specific numbers of sources from credible publications
+   - Extract titles, summaries, and links from each source
+   - Present organized source information to users

+The system intelligently combines these approaches to provide robust source verification.
+When a user submits text for fact-checking:

+1. The claim is analyzed to identify key verifiable statements
+2. Multiple search queries are automatically generated to target different aspects of the claim
+3. Search results are retrieved from reliable sources
+4. The information is synthesized and compared against the original claim
+5. Sources are presented alongside the verification result, allowing users to explore the evidence

+This approach ensures that users receive not just a verification result, but also the supporting evidence and sources they can review themselves.

 ## Future Improvements